vuejs/rfcs/active-rfcs/0000-function-api.md

 One of the major goals of 3.0 is to provide better built-in TypeScript type inference support.
 Originally we tried to address this problem with the now-abandoned [Class API RFC](https://github.com/vuejs/rfcs/pull/17), but after discussion and prototyping we discovered that using Classes [doesn't fully address the typing issue](#type-issues-with-class-api).

 The function-based APIs, on the other hand, are naturally type-friendly.
 In the prototype we have already achieved full typing support for the proposed APIs.
 The best part is - code written in TypeScript will look almost identical to code written in plain JavaScript.
-There are no manual type hints needed except for dependency injection.
+More details will be discussed later in this RFC.

 See also: